 If you're looking for the most scrumptious tempeh recipes out there, look no further.
 These masterpieces are destined to be a hit for the whole family!
 If you haven't tried tempeh yet, or think you'd like to give it another chance (like me!), read on.

 What is Tempeh?

-Tempeh is made from fermented soybeans that have been cooked and then usually shaped into brick or loaf.
+Tempeh (also spelled "tempe") is a traditional Indonesian ingredient made most often from fermented whole soybeans that have been cooked and then shaped into brick or loaf.
 It has a firm yet chewy texture and a slightly nutty or "earthy" taste.